gmcmacran/TypeOneTypeTwoSim/README.md

 # Repo Overview

-This repo estimates asymptotic type I and type II error rates for likelihood ratio tests in LRTesteR.
+This repo estimates asymptotic type I error rates, asymptotic type II error rates, and asymptotic coverage rates for conficence intervals for likelihood ratio tests in LRTesteR.
 Detailed analysis can be found in the type I and type II folders.
-Calculations based on 5,000 iterations and a sample size of 200.
+Calculations based on 2,000 iterations and a sample size of 200.

 # Summary of Type I Error Rate